Large Language Models for Software Engineering: A Systematic Literature Review

-Simultaneously, researchers have embarked on a series of research activities regarding LLM-related works, where a number of literature reviews or survey papers have been produced~\cite{fan2023recommender,chang2023survey,fan2023bibliometric,zhao2023survey}.
+Simultaneously, researchers have embarked on a series of research activities regarding LLM-related works, where a number of literature reviews or survey papers have been produced~\cite{fan2023recommender,chang2023survey,yang2023harnessing}.
 Table~\ref{tab:comparison} summarises some of these.
 However, these related studies have limitations.
-They either focus narrowly on a single SE scope, such as the application of LLMs in software testing~\cite{wang2023software} and natural-language-to-code (NL2Code) tasks~\cite{zan2023large}, or they are primarily centered on Machine Learning (ML) or Deep Learning (DL) models~\cite{wang2022machine,yang2022survey}, overlooking more advanced and recently emerged LLM applications, such as ChatGPT~\cite{openai2022chatgpt}, which are increasingly finding applications within the SE field~\cite{tian2023chatgpt,white2023chatgpt,lubowitz2023chatgpt,sridhara2023chatgpt}.
-Alternatively, they merely offer a preliminary exploration of the performance of LLMs in various SE tasks through empirical experiments, without conducting a systematic literature survey~\cite{zhao2023survey,ma2023scope,sridhara2023chatgpt,xu2022systematic,dou2023towards}.
+They either focus narrowly on a single SE scope, such as the application of LLMs in software testing~\cite{wang2023software} and natural-language-to-code (NL2Code) tasks~\cite{zan2023large}, or they are primarily centered on Machine Learning (ML) or Deep Learning (DL) models~\cite{wang2022machine,watson2022systematic,yang2022survey}, overlooking more advanced and recently emerged LLM applications, such as ChatGPT~\cite{openai2022chatgpt}, which are increasingly finding applications within the SE field~\cite{tian2023chatgpt,white2023chatgpt,lubowitz2023chatgpt,sridhara2023chatgpt}.
+Alternatively, they merely offer a preliminary exploration of the performance of LLMs in various SE tasks through empirical experiments~\cite{ma2023scope,sridhara2023chatgpt,xu2022systematic,dou2023towards,yuan2023evaluating}, or analyze existing partially relevant studies to reveal the challenges in this field~\cite{fan2023large} without conducting a systematic literature survey.
+Furthermore, some works have investigated the application of Code LLMs in SE~\cite{zhang2023survey,zheng2023survey}, yet have not fully considered general LLMs like ChatGPT and LLaMA~\cite{touvron2023llama}, which are also widely applied to various SE tasks~\cite{huang2023codecot,shapkin2023entity,pan2023understanding,yan2023closer}.
 The integration of LLMs within SE is undoubtedly a complex endeavor, requiring key considerations including the choice of the right model, comprehension of the unique features of different LLMs, devising pre-training and fine-tuning strategies, handling of data, evaluation of outcomes, and surmounting implementation challenges~\cite{zan2023large}.
 Despite the burgeoning interest and ongoing explorations in the field, \textbf{a detailed and systematic review of LLMs’ application in SE has been notably absent in the current literature}.
 This gap signifies a need for understanding the relationship between LLMs and SE.
 In response, our research aims to bridge this gap, providing valuable insights to the community.